What Has Happened to the Filler You Injected?

 Vascular network adaptation: Tissue builds new vascular networks around fillers to supply blood for ongoing immune surveillance and tissue maintenance.
 These vascular changes do not reverse immediately after filler removal.

-Filler Migration: The Long-Term Effect of Gravity
+Filler Migration (Filler Migration): The Long-Term Effect of Gravity

 How fillers migrate is a gradual process.
 On a 5–10 year timescale, the following factors continuously drive filler displacement: